kubernetes/enhancements/keps/sig-autoscaling/5616-ca-pod-condition/README.md

 Go in to as much detail as necessary here.
 This might be a good place to talk about core concepts and how they relate.
 -->

+Pod condition can't be used as a [field predicate](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/#list-of-supported-fields) while listing relevant pods, but `status.phase==Pending` can as a server side pre-filtering.
+After that client side filtering can be implemented based on needs.

 ### Risks and Mitigations